The Rådhuspladsen excavations

 An early medieval burial ground and much evidence for settlement from this period were encountered under the surface of the square, and many parts of the medieval and post-medieval city fortifications were also unearthed.
 Further discoveries included a water mill from c.
 A.D.
 1600, and layers of urban refuse from the 1600s containing vast amounts of cultural material (pottery, glass, metal finds, textiles, leather objects etc).
 Finally, a number of air-raid shelters from the 1940s were also documented.The results of the archaeological excavation have exceeded expectation and provided a wealth of new evidence for the development of the city's western parts.
 Taken in conjunction with the evidence from the Metro excavations at Kongens Nytorv and Gammel Strand (reports forthcoming), and a new more detailed understanding of Copenhagen's origins and development is truly possible.

 Excavations at Rådhuspladsen took place from February 2011 till August 2012.

-VIDEO: Excavation leader Hanna Dahlström tells about finds fron the excavations (in Swedish).
+VIDEO: Excavation leader Hanna Dahlström tells about finds from the excavations (in Swedish).